liquid4teur/Ansible/README.md

 ## Communication

-Communication with targeted hosts works (by default) through SSH.
+Communication with targeted hosts works (by default) through scripted SSH command executions.
 The tasks instructions and tasks code are transported through this protocol.
 Data from the actions (tasks) is returned over SSH as well.

 Ansible can be run from any system that has access rights to the target hosts: